 Events & Teaching

-Thanks to all of you who've recently attended readings at the following great independent bookstores and other venues.
+Thanks to all of you who've attended earlier readings at the following great independent bookstores and other venues.
 Your support has been wonderful.

 The Writer's Place (Kansas City)